BinaryX Unveils CyberArena - A New P2E Experience

 CyberArena is a key addition to the BinaryX ecosystem.
 Being a free-to-play game with substantial prizes, it is a key driver of traffic to BinaryX.
 Traffic to the project will translate into revenue through other platform offerings such as the upcoming Initial Game Offering (IGO) and Game Development Platform.
 Revenue will in turn be used to sustain the prize pools, thus creating a sustainable system.

-While free game modes will always be made available, the team also clarified in the latest AMA session that token holders and NFT owners will be able to experience added utility, such as better prizes and more customized game plays.
+While free game modes will always be made available, the team also clarified in the latest AMA session that token holders and NFT owners will be able to experience added utility, such as better prizes and more customized gameplay.

 The game's rules are as straightforward as they come.
 Each side gets the same number of resource points to begin the game.
 At this point, players draw cards from their decks to create their unique battle lineups.
 There will be a slew of heroes, each with their own unique set of abilities.
 It takes more resources to play a more powerful card.
 The side that wins each battle earns 5 victory points, while the side that loses each battle loses 3 points.
 After each week, players will be ranked on a leaderboard and be rewarded by the prize pool